Parent

 What training do tutors receive?

 • All researchers wanting to become a PhD tutor take part in a rigorous assessment centre.
-Once accepted, they are required to complete extensive training prior to delivering their first placement.
+If accepted, they are required to complete extensive training before delivering their first placement.

 • Returning tutors are required to revisit their training at least once a year.